Houston Schools with Film Programs

 Several film societies are located on campus, which encourages student participation.

-Bachelor of Arts in Visual and Dramatic Arts - Film Track
+Bachelor of Arts with a Major in Visual and Dramatic Arts and a Major Concentration in Film and Photography

-Students work with faculty members in this program to ensure that the student's selection of courses help meet their academic and career goals.
-If students are pursuing a single major, 12 classes are necessary in areas like documentary production, filmmaking, film studio and the history and aesthetics of film.
+Students work with faculty members in this program to ensure that the student's selection of courses help meet his or her academic and career goals.
+If students are pursuing a single major, 11-13 classes are necessary for areas like documentary production, filmmaking, film studio and the history and aesthetics of film.
 There is also an introduction class on editing and filmmaking.
 Additional coursework in this program covers film authorship, global cinema and westerns.
-If students want a double major, then only ten classes are necessary in this major.
+If students want a double major, then only ten classes are necessary for this major.

 Other School Options